fsfrazao/KPWhale/README.md

 # KPWhale

-This project was implemented as a proof of concept to demonstrate the utility of deep neural networks models to a bioacoustic lab.
+This project was implemented as a proof of concept to demonstrate the utility of deep neural networks models to a bioacoustics lab.
 Unfortunately, I'm not able to share the data, but the code is under GPLv3.

-They had a collection of 15,000 audio clips in the their server.
-Each clip was approximately 3 seconds long and contained the sound produced by either a Killer Whale or Pilot Whale (a "call").
-Each call was associated with one individual whale, which had and unique id.
+They had a collection of 15,000 audio clips in AWS buckets server.
+Each clip was approximately 3 seconds long and contained the sound (or "call") produced by either a Killer Whale or Pilot Whale.
+Each call was also associated with individual whales, which had an unique id.

 ![killer whale](_static/killer_whale.png "Killer Whale")  ![pilot whale](_static/pilot_whale.png "Pilot Whale")

 I chose two tasks:

 1) To distinguish between Pilot and Killer whales (using a ResNet) and
-2) To match determine wether 2 killer whale calls were produced by the same individual (using a siamese CNN)
+2) To determine whether 2 killer whale calls were produced by the same individual (using a siamese CNN)

 The pipeline included: